-Started by WWF-Singapore, PACT (Plastic ACTion) is a voluntary, business initiative to eliminate plastic pollution in nature and towards a circular economy on plastics where no materials are wasted.
+Started by WWF-Singapore, PACT (Plastic ACTion) is a business initiative which aims to eliminate plastic pollution in nature and ultimately move towards a circular economy on plastics.

-PACT recognises the integral role that businesses have in the production and consumption of plastics globally, and the need for more accountability for the plastics these businesses introduce into the market.
+PACT recognises the integral role that businesses play in the global production and consumption of plastics, and the need for more accountability around plastic consumption by businesses in Singapore and Asia.

-Objective: to champion individual businesses to drastically reduce their consumption and production of virgin fossil fuel-based plastics while contributing to a circular economy.
+WWF champions businesses that drastically reduce their consumption and production of virgin fossil fuel-based plastics while contributing to a circular economy.

 Saladstop! is the first and largest healthy food chain in Asia.
 80% of its plastic packaging used is made from recycled PET plastics with aims to reduce the remaining 20%.
 Saladstop! provides incentives to encourage customers to bring their own reusable packaging and will only provide straws and plastic cup lids upon request.